Getting Started in Scripture Memory

 • Repeat this entire process as often as needed to keep these verses fresh in you memory.

 This approach provides a method to expose the verse progressively as you learn it, or give you a hint if you are a bit rusty.
-The standard way to quickly show the text of the verse is to hold your mouse over the reference or click on it from your smart phone.
+The standard way to quickly show the text of the verse is to hold your mouse over the blue reference or click on it from your smart phone.
 A virtual card will pop up showing you the whole verse at once.
-This method is good for a quick review of verses you have already memorized… Give it a try… Read the topic (on the left); see if you can remember the verse and then check your memory by holding the mouse over the verse reference (to the right) or click on it from your tablet or cell phone… As mentioned, you can also progressively select phrases from the text column as you learn the verse for the first time.
+This method is good for a quick review of verses you have already memorized… Give it a try… Read the topic; see if you can remember the verse and then check your memory by holding the mouse over the blue verse reference link or click on it from your tablet or cell phone… As mentioned, you can also progressively select phrases from the text area as you learn the verse for the first time.

-Now, try it again.
+Put it aside for a while; take your mind off it.
+Then, try it again.
 Repetition is good.
 Look at the topic.
-See if you can recall the reference without looking at it (in blue).
+See if you can recall the reference without looking at it (without the show button).
 That is a tough thing to do sometimes.
 Then review the verse itself…. every word, exactly as written.
 Finally, hold your mouse over the reference to see the verse displayed.
 Click outside the pop up (or move the mouse) and it will disappear.
 Thoroughly, learn one verse at a time.
 Review it periodically throughout the day.
 Review it as often as you can.
 Try to review it at least once a day for a while as you memorize other verses.
 As you develop the habit, it will become easier to remember and you can spread out your review for the verses you just memorized.
 Remember, the more you review the better you will be able to recall the verse when you need it.

 Keep Going… Review, Review, Review.

 Suggestions… When you first memorize a verse, give it 5 minutes.
 Go do something totally different and come back in a little bit.
 This first time back can be difficult.
 But go through the same process you did initially to learn the verse.
-Start with the Topic… “God Loves the World and Gave Himself for it” and then see if that triggers the verse reference… John 3:16 KJV Quote the verse in your head, then hover over (mouse over) or click on the reference to see how you did.
+Start with the Topic… “Salvation, given to anybody believing in His Son” and then see if that triggers the verse reference… John 3:16 KJV Quote the verse in your head, then hover over (mouse over) or click on the reference to see how you did.

 Some words will disappear from your memory; others will be replaced with a synonym.
 This will be your opportunity to correct these errors and make the version you carry with you (in your mind) exactly like the version you memorized.
 Next give it 10 minutes, then 20 minutes.
 When you come to the point that you can quote it word for word with out difficulty, you can call it good… for a while.
 However, you are not done, you may never be completely done.
 After a day or so, you may have to go through the same process of relearning the verse.
 This process will get easier and easier the more times you do it.
 Finally, develop a systematic approach to review all your verses periodically, often enough to keep them ready and available for the Spirit to use in your life.